 The psychoactive effects will be noticeably stronger at these temperatures mostly because more THC is being volatilized.
 It can be relaxing and euphoric and put you in a meditative state without feeling drowsy.
 This temp range is an excellent middle ground for the best of both worlds between effects and flavor.

 Cannabinoids: Δ8THC, Δ9THC, CBD, CBN, CBG, CBC, THCa, CBDa

 For maximum cannabinoid extraction, this is the range to be in.
 The vapor will be hotter and less flavorful, but you will feel the strongest psychotropic effects.
 This range is best suited for nighttime sessions because of its ability to induce lethargy, also called the dreaded “couch lock”.
 The activation of compounds THCv and humulene can actually suppress appetite and prolong the inevitable munchies.

 At these temperatures, many terpenes will be depleted fast.
 If you’re a real terp connoisseur, then you might want to reserve this range for the end of your sessions, for when you really want to blast off.
 This is the closest you can get to combustion without actually smoking, though it can still induce coughing.

 Terpenes: humulene, phytol, caryophyllene oxide

 Still not sure what temperature to set your vaporizer at?
 It can be difficult to find the setting that works best for you.
-The best way to experiment is to start in the 350-400° F range and then work your way up or down by 5-10° at a time.
-Play around a bit and eventually you will find the temp that is just right for you.
+The best way to experiment is to start in the 350-400° F (177-204° C) range and then work your way up or down by 5-10° (or 1° C) at a time.
+Play around a bit, and eventually, you will find the temp that is just right for you.